leg100/otf/docs/index.md

 Download a [release](https://github.com/leg100/otf/releases) of the server component, `otfd`.
 The release is a zip file.
 Extract the `otfd` binary to your current directory.

-Ensure you have access to a postgres server. otf by default assumes postgres is running locally, accessible via a domain socket in `/var/run/postgresql`, and defaults to using a database named `otf`.
+Ensure you have access to a postgres server.
+OTF by default assumes postgres is running locally, accessible via a domain socket in `/var/run/postgresql`, and defaults to using a database named `otf`.
 You need to create the database first:

 ```bash
 createdb otf